redlibrarian/redlibrarian.github.io/_posts/2020-01-28-knowledge-action-intellectual-freedom.markdown

 neoliberalism has channeled these forms of resistance entirely *into* critique in order to neutralize them.
 Neoliberalism is amazingly adept at dismissing critique as just another perspective of which it is "tolerant".
-(We can see here an example of postmodern pluralismm as the "cultural logic of late capitalism").
+(We can see here an example of postmodern pluralism as the "cultural logic of late capitalism").
 If we think of libraries as sites of knowledge production, not only the passive "foundations" of knowledge acquisition, then IF-absolutism falls squarely into what Bacevic